 The activists boarded the Mermaid Searcher in protest of oil and gas exploration when it arrived in New Zealand to collect resupplies for the Schlumberger-owned 125-metre long ship Amazon Warrior.

-According to New Zealand media reports, the activist appeared in court and were charged with unlawfully getting into a motor vehicle and with willful trespass.
+According to New Zealand media reports, the activists appeared in court and were charged with unlawfully getting into a motor vehicle and with willful trespass.

 The Amazon Warrior is blasting thousands of square kilometres of the New Zealand seabed in search of oil and gas, Greenpeace climate campaigner, Amanda Larsson, earlier said.